Why Singers Often Die Young and Early: Breathing and Body Oxygen By Dr. Artour Rakhimov, Alternative Health Educator and Author

 - Elvis Presley, 42.

-It is possible to notice that, among different groups of singers, typical life
+It is possible to notice that, among different groups of singers, the typical life

-expectancy of opera signers is greater.
+expectancy of opera singers is greater.
 However, many of them still had reduced

 - Luciano Pavarotti, 71

 - Elizabeth Connell, 65.